NSAPH-Data-Processing/us_census_zcta_time_series/README.md

 - [Run](#run)

 ## Introduction
 The project streamines the extraction and analysis of demographic data from the  American Community Survey 5-Year Data (ACS5).
-The project aims to provide a cleaned data for each year from 2009-2019 for the required variables.
+The project aims to provide cleaned data for each year from 2009-2019 for the required variables.

 ## Data Description